Automating RHEL Registration and Subscription

 box definition with aregistration

-This setup guarantees that systems spun up with the rhel9 configuration will automatically handle registration and unregistration, streamlining the development process and ensuring compliance with Red Hat’s subscription management.
+This setup ensures that systems created with the rhel9 configuration automatically handle registration and unregistration, streamlining development and maintaining compliance with Red Hat’s subscription management.

 Registration and Unregistration in Action: